mikelee1313/SharePoint-App-Permissions/README.md

 # SharePoint-App-Permissions

-Scripts to Add and check Site Level permissions to an Entra App in SharePoint.
+Scripts to Add and check Site Level permissions from an Entra App in SharePoint using Graph PowerShell.

-This script is very useful when adding  permissions to SharePoint Sites when the App is configured with Sites.Selected.
+These scripts are very useful when adding permissions to SharePoint Sites when the App is configured with Sites.Selected.

 Example: